Julie Fellers Hook, Ed. D. | 260-481-6828 | firstname.lastname@example.org

 Yes, to receive credit for military service, you must submit copies to the Admissions office of your official discharge (DD214), or official active duty (DD295) or an official Community College of the Air Force transcript.

 IPFW awards credit for Advanced Placement Examinations (AP), and College-Level Examination Programs (CLEP) on the basis of policy established by the department accepting the credit.
 Consult with your general studies advisor for specific scores and tests that will apply to your degree program.
+Please consult the IPFW Admissions website for a list of specific exams IPFW will accept.

 The overall purpose of General Education is to broaden your learning experience through courses outside your major.
 Some General Education courses will test your creative energies and challenge your critical thinking, while others will allow you to explore previously unknown territories.
 On a more practical note, general education skills are important for success in academic subjects as well as in your personal and professional life.
-Students should work with their advisors in meeting the general education area requirements for specific majors as well as in using transfer credit to apply to the six areas.
+Students should work with their advisors in meeting the general education area requirements for specific majors as well as in using transfer credit to apply to these areas.

 You may apply or complete a re-entry application with the IPFW Admissions Office via the Internet or by contacting them directly at 260-481-6812.